PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 11:14:53
+Last updated: 2024-04-05 11:15:26
-Random Quote: But what is grief, if not love persevering? - Vision
+Random Quote: Tony Stark: "Lieutenant Killmonger?
+What is that?
+German?"
+Killmonger: "A nickname."
+Tony Stark: "That's clearly a good fit." - Killmonger